ibm-cloud-docs/Cloudant/api/cloudant_query.md

 Within this structure,
 you can apply conditional logic by using specially named fields.

-While the {{site.data.keyword.cloudant_short_notm}} Query language has some similarities with MongoDB query documents,these similarities arise from a commonality of purpose and do not necessarily extend to equivalence of function or result.
+The {{site.data.keyword.cloudant_short_notm}} Query language has some similarities with MongoDB query documents, but these similarities arise from a commonality of purpose and do not necessarily extend to equivalence of function or result.

 ### Selector basics
 {: #selector-basics}